I was recently scrolling on Twitter (yes, I know) and I came across a tweet about negative thinking that really made me pause. Here it is:

 As soon as the initial excitement fades from a new endeavor, my anxious brain goes into overdrive and it is one of the things that has held me back the most in my life.
 I will start to worry, get buried in fear, and eventually quit before I’ve given myself half a chance.

-Since returning back from a seven-week visit to the States, I have devoted probably 2 or 3 solid, full-time 8 to 10 hours per day of work to my website and writing.
+Since returning back from a seven-week visit to the States, I have devoted 8-10 work hours to my blog every day.
 In the grand scheme of entrepreneurship, that’s not a whole lot of time.
 However, it’s also the first time since I was 17 years old that I did not have a paycheck coming in and so the doubts and fears have already started.

 The “What If’s” That Affect Our Thinking